awbla/awbla-student-workflow/content/4-processing.md

 - Click Download and choose where to save the zip folder, if prompted
 - Navigate to the downloaded zip folder (it should be named somthing like OneDrive_2021-10-28.zip)
 - Right click the folder and select Extract All
-- Click Browse, navigate to and click on the Desktop, then click Extract
+- Click Browse, navigate to and click on your personal OneDrive, then click Extract
     - Make sure the *Show extracted files when complete* box is checked
 - Double-click on the *Slides* folder to open it
 - Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_B1_F2_Item430)

-##### Transfer scanned slides from the Desktop into the renamed item folder
+##### Scan slides directly into the renamed item folder in your personal OneDrive
-- Double-click on the renamed item folder to open it
-- Open the Desktop folder that includes the scanned slides
-- Copy the scanned slides into their appropriate folders within the renamed item folder
+- Scan slides and save coverted slides into their appropriate folders within the renamed item folder
-   - Copy the Raw files (.tif format) into the *Raw* parent folder
+   - Save the Raw files (.tif format) into the *Raw* parent folder
-   - Copy the JPEG files (.jpeg format) into the *Processed-JPEG* parent folder
+   - Save the JPEG files (.jpeg format) into the *Processed-JPEG* parent folder

 ##### Upload the renamed item folder to the AWBLA OneDrive
 - Navigate to the *CLIR-DHC Crabtree* folder in the AWBLA OneDrive